ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/elasticsearch/elasticsearch.md

 ```

 ### Bind/Listen IP Address
-In order to change the listen IP address for elasticsearch you need to configure network.host in /etc/elasticsearch/elasticsearch.yml
+In order to change the listen IP address for Elasticsearch you need to configure `network.host` in `/etc/elasticsearch/elasticsearch.yml`

 ```bash
 vim /etc/elasticsearch/elasticsearch.yml